Kam people: Culture

+Traditional medicine is still practiced among the Kam people, including practices such as acupuncture, therapeutic massage, acupressure, bloodletting, application of healing plants, and customs unique to the culture.
+As in other aspects of Kam life, songs relating to medicine are sung when gathering plants.
+Plants in the Asteraceae, Fabaceae, Rosaceae, Rubiaceae, Poaceae, Liliaceae, Lamiaceae, Rutaceae, Polygonaceae and Apiaceae families are commonly used in Kam medicine.
+Traditionally, Kam healers serve as veterinarians as well.

 Society

 Kam clans are known as dou and are further divided into ji, gong, and households (known as "kitchens"), respectively from largest to smallest in size.
 Village elders were traditionally the village leaders, although the government replaced these elders with village heads from 1911 to 1949.
 Kam society was also traditionally matriarchal, as can be evidenced by the cult of the goddess Sa Sui (Geary 2003:88).
 Before the advent of the Han Chinese, the Kam had no surnames, instead distinguishing each other by their fathers' names.

 Kam common law is known as kuan and is practiced at four levels.